 Research and policy analysis

-RCOA consults with people from refugee backgrounds and agencies which provide support to refugees and asylum seekers, both in Australia and overseas, to gather information and ideas and identify gaps and challenges.
+RCOA consults with people from refugee backgrounds and agencies which provide support to refugees and people seeking asylum, both in Australia and overseas, to gather information and ideas and identify gaps and challenges.
 We convene national teleconferences, attend interagency gatherings, organise formal consultations and arrange meetings with individuals and organisations.
 We examine national and international research, statistics and models of best practice to determine the most constructive policy approaches on various issues.
 We also monitor information on refugee and asylum issues to identify emerging concerns, trends and areas of need.

 Advocacy and representation

-One of RCOA’s key roles as a peak body is to represent its members and advocate on behalf of refugees and asylum seekers.
+One of RCOA’s key roles as a peak body is to represent its members and advocate on behalf of refugees and people seeking asylum.
 We engage with advocacy with the Australian Government and international bodies such as UNHCR through government dialogues on migration and human rights issues; regular correspondence with Government and UNHCR officials; national and state advisory committees; presenting evidence to parliamentary and international inquiries; regular meetings with politicians, government officials and representatives of UN and international agencies; and taking part in conferences and key international meetings on refugee and asylum issues.

 RCOA also seeks to empower refugee communities and individuals by providing them with opportunities to advocate on their own behalf.
 We raise funds to support the participation of people from refugee backgrounds to attend key international meetings on refugee issues, such as UNHCR’s annual consultations with NGOs.